pgexperts/add-pgdg-apt-repo/README.md

 add-pgdg-apt-repo
 =================

-Simpel shell script to add the pgdg apt.postgresql.org APT repository to a host
+Simple shell script to add the pgdg apt.postgresql.org APT repository to a debian/Ubuntu host.

+It will also remove Martin Pitt's PPA if the sources.list.d file exists.

+Usage: ./add-pgdg-apt-repo.sh